-I normally have 3 jackets in rotation and I prefer textile jackets for my women’s motorcycle wear.
-I like the versatility of textile and the fact that they’re available in a wide variety of colours, sizes, and styles.
-The price range for a good textile jacket can vary widely, depending on the features in the jacket.
-A textile jacket can be a great choice for a long weekend getaway, as they are so versatile!
+I normally have 3 women’s motorcycle jackets in rotation and I prefer textile jackets for my women’s motorcycle wear.
+I like the versatility of textile and the fact that female motorcycle jackets are available in a wide variety of colours, sizes, and styles.
+The price range for ladies motorbike jackets in textile can vary widely, depending on the features in the jacket.
+A ladies riding jacket in textile can be a great choice for a long weekend getaway, as they are so versatile!

 I like to get a multi-purpose women’s motorcycle riding jacket that can be worn in 2 different seasons.
 Jacket manufacturers like to advertise jackets that can be worn in 3 seasons but my experience suggests that the third season (usually late fall/winter) isn’t very comfortable!

-Look for a jacket that has a removable thermal liner and zips that can be opened for airflow when it’s warmer out in late Spring or early Summer.
+Look for women’s motorcycle apparel that has a removable thermal liner and zips that can be opened for airflow when it’s warmer out in late Spring or early Summer.

 One of my favourites is the Joe Rocket Heartbreaker 3.0.
 It has a great design and a matching thermal liner with excellent safety armour at the shoulders and elbows in this biker outfit for women.

 Something I’ve learned the hard way is that if you love riding in the summer (and who doesn’t?) you really must have a mesh summer riding jacket.
 There’s nothing worse than over-heating in the wrong motorcycle clothing for women on a long ride!

-I got the Joe Rocket Cleo Elite Jacket last summer and wore it almost daily.
+I got the Joe Rocket Cleo Elite women’s summer motorcycle jacket last summer and wore it almost daily.
 It was comfortable to wear, even in upwards of 90 degrees F or 30 degrees C. This women’s motorcycle riding jacket also has a rainproof inner liner in case you get caught in a summer storm!
-This jacket is also a great piece of women motorcycle touring clothing.
+This womens motorcycle apparel is also a great piece of women motorcycle touring clothing.

 A lot of women wear women biker jeans to ride and this is a classic choice.
 Old-school or boyfriend-cut Levi’s with a riding jacket scores a lot of points in the style department!